balancer-team/rando-js/README.md

 slug.generate() //=> "16PbqdrD3THc"
 ```

-- `rando` Default settings with over 128 bits of entropy, like a compact UUIDv4.
+- `rando` Default with over 128 bits of entropy, like a compact UUIDv4.
-- `particle` Sortable ID with over 80 random bits per ms, like a compact UUIDv7.
+- `particle` Sortable with over 80 random bits, like a compact UUIDv7.
 - `locker` Long string with over 256 bits of entropy, suitable for API keys.
 - `sesame` Secure password with over 80 bits of entropy.
 - `pinto` Numerical 6-digit pin for email or phone verification.
-- `slug` Short, sortable, with over 16 random bits per ms.
+- `slug` Short, sortable, with over 16 random bits.

 ### Guidance for Sortable IDs